play-project/WebApp/README.md

 6. Import the eclipsified project in Eclipse:
 `File -> Import -> Import existing projects` (add the path where WebApp was cloned)

+7. Run using `--%stable` or `--%unstable` to select configuration options:

+	$ play start --%stable

 Issues
 ------